Skip to content

 1. Transparency in Data Usage

-Organizations should maintain clear communication with consumers regarding how their data will be utilized.
+Organisations should maintain clear communication with consumers regarding how their data will be utilised.
 By being upfront about these practices, businesses can foster an environment of trust and understanding.

 2. Clear Opt-In / Opt-Out Options